Commercial and environmental analysis

 With growing awareness of the harm human activity is causing the planet and climate, more and more consumers demand that brands and businesses provide sustainable products and services.
 This expectation extends to the packaging that your company uses.

-Whilst this has seen increasing adoption of new materials – or switching to paper-based options such as corrugated packaging – there is one area that has, until recently, been lagging behind.
-Foam packaging.
+Whilst this has seen the increasing adoption of new materials or a switch to paper-based options like corrugated packaging, one area that has lagged behind until recently is foam packaging.

 Foam packaging and sustainability